gvwilson/sdxpy/src/lint/index.md

 we would have to write one function for each type of node that knew which fields of that node were worth exploring.

-Luckily for us,
-the [ast][py_ast] module comes with tools that can do this for us.
+Luckily for us the ast module has tools to do this for us.
-The class `ast.NodeVisitor` uses the now-familiar [%i "Visitor pattern" "Visitor" %] [%i "design pattern" %] to recurse through an AST.
+The class `ast.NodeVisitor` uses the now-familiar [%i "Visitor pattern" "Visitor" %] [%i "design pattern" %] to recurse through a structure like the one in [%f lint-ast-simple %].
-Each time the visitor reaches a new node of type `Thing`, it looks for a [%i "method" %] called `visit_Thing`;
+Each time the visitor reaches a node of type `Thing`, it looks for a [%i "method" %] called `visit_Thing`;
 for example,
 when it reaches a `FunctionDef` node it looks for `visit_FunctionDef`.
 If that method has been defined,
 `NodeVisitor` calls it with the node as an argument.
-The class `CollectNames` uses this machinery to create a list of all the function and variable names defined in a program:
+The class `CollectNames` uses this machinery to create a list of the function and variable names defined in a program:

 [% inc file="walk_ast.py" keep="class" %]